VaidikPandey/inShare/README.md

 ## 🧠 What is inShare?

 inShare is a simple, intuitive web-based file sharing application.
 Users can quickly upload files, generate a unique link, and share it—no login required.
-Think of it as your own version of WeTransfer, fully built and deployed by me from scratch.
+Think of it as your own version of WeTransfer, backend fully built and deployed by me from scratch.

 ---

 ## ✨ Key Features

-✅ **Drag & Drop Uploads** – Smooth and modern interface 🔗 **Shareable Links** – Instantly get a link to share with others 📧 **Email Integration** – Send file links directly via email ⏳ **File Expiration** – Auto-delete files after a set time for better privacy 📱 **Mobile-Friendly** – Works on phones and tablets too
+✅ **Drag & Drop Uploads** – Smooth and modern interface
+🔗 **Shareable Links** – Instantly get a link to share with others
+📧 **Email Integration** – Send file links directly via email
+⏳ **File Expiration** – Auto-delete files after a set time
+📱 **Mobile-Friendly** – Works on phones and tablets too

 ---